miroslaw-zieba/secure-query-handler/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/miroslaw-zieba/secure-query-handler)
 ![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen)

 **Secure Query Handler** is an advanced PHP class by Mirosław Zięba, designed for secure and efficient SQL query management in PHP applications.
 This class was developed as part of a comprehensive update to my dedicated PHP framework, StarFrame, to ensure modern standards of security and performance.
-With support for multiple databases, parameterized queries, and automatic transaction handling, this tool is ideal for developers who prioritize robust database security and dynamic query execution.
+With support for multiple databases, parameterized queries and automatic transaction handling, this tool is ideal for developers who prioritize robust database security and dynamic query execution.

 ## Features